Add assignment 0 info

 your image.
 Try to keep the line length under 80 characters, or approximately

 4-5 pixels per line.
-Its also okay to put each color component on its own line
+It’s also okay to put each color component on its own line

 too.
 Do not insert any other characters such as commas, etc. between any of the